Neuro-Optometric Evaluations

 • Visual-Vestibular and balance testing

-• Vision discount plans (EyeMed, VSP, Avesis, Davis, etc.) do not cover these medical eye evaluations.
+• Vision Plans (Avesis, Davis, EyeMed, Humana Vision, VSP, etc.) do not cover neuro-optometry evaluations.

-• Medical insurance typically does not cover prescription eyewear; however, Swoop Eye Care will provide an itemized bill with all relevant procedure and ICD-10 diagnosis codes.
+• Medical insurance typcically does not cover prescription eyewear.
+Swoop Eye Care will provide an itemized bill with all relevant procedure and ICD-10 diagnosis codes.

 • Worker’s compensation may or may not cover part or all of your prescription eyewear.
 We are happy to submit all relevant information to your carrier to help in this process, as we understand the process is often complicated.
 We will ask for a credit card to be held on file in the event that the purchase is not covered.

-Does medical insurance, worker’s compensation, or auto-insurance cover Neuro-Optometric rehabilitative therapy/care or vision therapy at our partner, NeuVision Therapy & Rehabilitation?
+Does Auto-Insurance, Medical Insurance, and/or Worker's Compensation Insurance pay for Neuro-Optometric Rehabilitative Therapy/ or vision therapy at our partner, NeuVision Therapy & Rehabilitation?

 What are some examples of a traumatic brain injury versus an acquired brain injury?